What are Chia Seeds?

 - 6x more calcium than milk

 *Based on a gram for gram comparison

 The health benefits of chia extend far beyond this short list.
 Learn more here.

-Chia seeds were revered by both the Maya and Aztecs for their amazing energy and natural healing powers.
-In pre-Colombian times, chia seeds were a main component of both the Aztec and Maya diets, and played a prominent role in religious ceremonies.
+Chia seeds have a proven track record of providing sustenance to humankind throughout history.
+Not only are chia seeds good for their nutritional properties, but in pre-Colombian times, chia seeds were a main component of both the Aztec and Maya diets, and played a prominent role in religious ceremonies.
 One tablespoon of the seeds was considered capable of sustaining a warrior for 24 hours.
 Today, chia is the force behind the famous long distance runners, the Tarahumara Indians of Mexico’s Copper Canyon.
 The Tarahumara power their extraordinary stamina with chia, as described in the New York Times bestselling book, Born to Run by Christopher McDougall:

 “In terms of nutritional content, a tablespoon of chia is like a smoothie made from salmon, spinach, and human growth hormone.
-As tiny as those seeds are, they’re superpacked with Omega-3s, protein, calcium, iron, zinc, fiber and antioxidants.
+As tiny as those seeds are, they’re superpacked with Omega-3s, protein, calcium, iron, zinc, fiber and more.
 If you had to pick just one desert-island food, you couldn’t do much better than chia, at least if you were interested in building muscle, lowering cholesterol, and reducing your risk of heart disease; after a few months on the chia diet, you could probably swim home.”